ralphgonz/spotify-pl-convert/README.md

    ```
    export SPOTIPY_CLIENT_SECRET='YOUR-CLIENT-SECRET'
    export SPOTIPY_CLIENT_ID='YOUR-CLIENT-ID'
-   export SPOTIPY_REDIRECT_URI='http://localhost/'
+   export SPOTIPY_REDIRECT_URI='http://localhost:8080'
    ```

 ### Prepare Source and Destination Playlists

-1. Enable sharing playlists in iTunes.

-1. Import your iTunes playlist to a 'local' playlist with Spotify App.
+1. Enable 'Show Local Files' setting with Spotify App.

+1. Add selected local folders sources.
+You may have to toggle some of the default sources to disable them.

+1. Create a Spotify playlist from the selected Local Files.

 1. Create an empty destination playlist in Spotify App.